aarmey/CV/Meyer_CV.md

 _Momenta Presidential Fellowship_ \hfill 2009
 Massachusetts Institute of Technology

-# Teaching & Mentoring Experience
+# Teaching Experience

+_Instructor_, Machine Learning & Data-Driven Modeling in Bioengineering \hfill 2018 UCLA, Department of Bioengineering

+- Designed project-based course tailored to the background of students in the program

 _Faculty of the Citizen Science Program_ \hfill July 2015 – January 2016
 Bard College, Citizen Science Program, Annandale-on-Hudson, NY

 - Led a short course introducing students to the natural sciences and scientific method

-_Undergraduate Mentor_ \hfill 2009 – Present
-MIT, Department of Biological Engineering, Cambridge, MA

-- Designed and supervised projects for nine undergraduate students

 _Teaching Assistant_, Thermodynamics of Biomolecular Systems \hfill 2010
 MIT, Department of Biological Engineering, Cambridge, MA